Simon Bridges

 A self-described "compassionate conservative", Bridges served in several Cabinet positions, including Minister of Transport (2014–2017) and Minister of Economic Development (2016–2017).
 He took the role of Leader of the House from May to October 2017.
 Bridges was elected as National Party leader on 27 February 2018, succeeding former Prime Minister Bill English, who resigned.
-He became the first person with Māori ancestry to serve as leader of a major party in New Zealand.
 On 22 May 2020, following poor polling for the party, Bridges was challenged for the party leadership and replaced by Todd Muller, who would relinquish the leadership less than two months later.

 On 24 November 2021, Bridges was sacked from the shadow cabinet of Judith Collins, who cited a crude comment he made to fellow MP Jacqui Dean in 2016 that had been previously dealt with, with Bridges formally apologising to Dean in private.
 Collins' actions triggered a successful vote of no-confidence in her leadership by the National Party caucus the following day, with a leadership election scheduled for 30 November 2021.
 Bridges had intended to contest the election, but withdrew on the day of the vote and endorsed Christopher Luxon.

-Bridges announced his retirement from politics in March 2022, triggering a by-election.
+Bridges announced his retirement from politics in March 2022 to spend more time with his family, triggering a by-election.
+He subsequently became CEO of the Auckland Business Chamber.
+He also began a career in broadcasting, launching his podcast Generally Famous with Stuff in 2022, and in 2024 became Chairperson of Waka Kotahi.

 Early life

 Simon Bridges was born in October 1976 in Auckland, the youngest of six children.
 His father, of Māori and Pākehā (New Zealand European) descent, was a Baptist minister, and his mother, a Pākehā from Waihi, was a primary school teacher.
-His father Heath's mother, Naku Joseph, was a member of Ngāti Kinohaku, a hapū (subtribe) of the Ngāti Maniapoto tribe, and associated with Oparure Marae near Te Kuiti, through which Bridges has family connections to former Labour Cabinet Minister Koro Wētere.
+His father Heath's mother, Naku Joseph, was a member of Ngāti Kinohaku, a hapū (subtribe) of the Ngāti Maniapoto tribe, and associated with Oparure Marae near Te Kūiti, through which Bridges has family connections to former Labour Cabinet Minister Koro Wētere.

 Bridges grew up in Te Atatū, West Auckland, and attended Rutherford College.
 There, he was taught by future Labour Education Minister Chris Carter, and became head boy of the college.
 He went on to complete a Bachelor of Arts in political science and history, and a Bachelor of Laws (Hons) at the University of Auckland.